 - This fund features on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 How it fits in a portfolio

+We think this fund is a great way to invest in smaller companies with high growth potential in the US, one of the world's most innovative markets.
 The fund aims to deliver long-term growth by investing in smaller companies based in the US.
 Smaller businesses are often among the most innovative and offer lots of growth potential, but they're higher risk than their larger counterparts.
-The fund could be a good addition to a portfolio with little invested in the US, or could work well alongside other US funds focused on larger companies.
+We think the fund could be a good addition to a portfolio with little invested in the US, or could work well alongside other US funds focused on larger companies.